Insufficient color contrast ratio

 Another way of finding all problematic items on the webpage is generating CSS Overview for the page (also using Chrome DevTools).
 To do so you need:

-• Open the Chrome browser and navigate to the page you want to test
+Open the Chrome browser and navigate to the page you want to test

-• Use ctrl + shift + I on Linux/Windows or cmd + shift + I on Mac to open the Chrome DevTools panel,
+Use ctrl + shift + I on Linux/Windows or cmd + shift + I on Mac to open the Chrome DevTools panel,

-• Click 3 dots in the right top corner to open the menu
+Click 3 dots in the right top corner to open the menu

-• Click More tools > CSS Overview
+Click More tools

-• Click Capture overview button
+Click Capture overview

-Problems with an insufficient color contrast ratio will be listed in the Colors section and Contrast issues subsection.
+subsection.
 Also here, after clicking the color preview, we'll receive a clickable list of failing elements.
-After clicking the list item we'll be redirected to the given element in the Elements tab in Chrome DevTools where we can easily experiment and fix the issue.
+After clicking the list item we'll be redirected to the given element in the Elements

 When you want to check only one element on the page you can just inspect it in the Chrome DevTools.

-• Open the Chrome browser and navigate to the page you want to test
+Open the Chrome browser and navigate to the page you want to test

-• Use ctrl + shift + I on Linux/Windows or cmd + shift + I on Mac to open the Chrome DevTools panel,
+Use ctrl + shift + I on Linux/Windows or cmd + shift + I on Mac to open the Chrome DevTools panel,

-• Go to the Elements tab
+Go to the Elements

-• Click the Inspect icon (square with the cursor in the left top corner)
+Click the Inspect icon (square with the cursor in the left top corner)

-• Select the element you want to check
+Select the element you want to check

-• Check the styling tooltip
+Check the styling tooltip

-• The orange icon with '!' next to the Contrast label means there are problems with the contrast of the given element
+The orange icon with '!' next to the Contrast label means there are problems with the contrast of the given element

 You can also use the Accessibillity Insights for Web tool to detect problems with the color contrast ratio on the page.
 You need to add an extension to your browser to perform the test.
 If you don't have the tool added to your browser read the article to learn how to setup it.

-• Open the Chrome browser and navigate to the page you want to test
+Open the Chrome browser and navigate to the page you want to test

-• Click the A11y for Web icon in the toolbar
+Click the A11y for Web icon in the toolbar

-• Choose Fast pass option
+Choose Fast pass

-• Check the results.
+Check the results.

 Detected problems with contrast will look like the screenshot below.
 You can use the link to learn more about the problem, highlight the failing element to easily find it on the page, or use a snippet to find the element to fix.
-Note that in the How to fix section you'll receive a new color which will fill the contrast criteria.
+Note that in the How to fix

-One of the ways to find a new color that meets the contrast criteria is using the Chrome DevTools.
-Inspect the problematic element in the Chrome DevTools and go to the Styles tab.
+tab.
 Click on the square color preview on the left side of the color property value to open the color picker.
 Below the color value input, you may see an expendable section with contrast ratio information.
 The red icon close to the ratio informs us that we should take a look at that values.
 And reload button allows Chrome to automatically propose the new color — which will have a correct contrast ratio and be as close to ours as possible.

 Another way of finding the new value may be using the Accessibility for Web tool.
-Perform the Fast pass check and read the How to fix section of the failing element.
-The new value of color should be included there.
+Perform the Fast pass

 Go to the page https://github.com/dominika-zajac/a11y-for-developers-examples/tree/main/text-alternative and use the tools described above to find all elements with insufficient color contrast ratio on them.